Notion for Customer Support: Save and Manage Support Emails

 Auto-Forward Everything

-The simplest setup: forward all emails to your support address into Notion.
+The simplest setup: forward all emails from your support address into Notion.

 - Create a Quicktion destination pointing to your Support database